Manjula85/socail-media-Manjula/README.md

-# socail-media-Manjula
-Social media web application

-# Budget tracking website
+# social-media-Manjula

 ## Purpose
-To give users access to track and manage money any time.
-Even when there is no internet connection!
+To give users access to a social network where they can share thier thoughts, react to friends' thoughts and create a friends list.

 ## Built with
 * JavaScript